zdensk/PNChat/README.md

 Store settings in a file: Securely store PIN, ID and username in a local file, which is automatically loaded after restart.

 User interactions: Send text messages immediately, sound notification of incoming messages, manage login status.

-Easy-to-use interface: Lists of peers and chat messages, settings fields for changing PIN and name, and sending individual messages.